rubyonjets/dynomite/README.md

 # Dynomite

 NOTE: Am looking for maintainers to help with this gem.
 Send me an email!
+Also [dynamoid](https://github.com/Dynamoid/dynamoid) seems like a good option that should be considered delegating to or straight using.
+Learning on delegation so we can have better default behavior for a DynamoDB model layer for Jets.

 A simple wrapper library to make DynamoDB usage a little more friendly.
 The modeling is ActiveRecord-ish but not exactly because DynamoDB is a different type of database.
 Examples below explain it best: